SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 }
 ```

+1. You should always reset your robot's odometry to the start of the first trajectory being followed in an autonomous routine. `AutoFactory.resetOdometry()` will accomplish this, setting the robot's pose to the start of the specified trajectory.
-1. Throughout this documentation, we assume you are using [command factory methods](https://docs.wpilib.org/en/stable/docs/software/commandbased/organizing-command-based.html#instance-command-factory-methods) in your subsystems, which is a more concise alternative to command classes (i.e. `new IntakeCommand()`).
+2. Throughout this documentation, we assume you are using [command factory methods](https://docs.wpilib.org/en/stable/docs/software/commandbased/organizing-command-based.html#instance-command-factory-methods) in your subsystems, which is a more concise alternative to command classes (i.e. `new IntakeCommand()`).

 ## Using AutoRoutine